CERTIFICATE CLOUD SERVICES TERMS AND CONDITIONS

 7. TERM AND TERMINATION.

-7.1 This Agreement shall commence on the Effective Date and shall remain in effect for the Initial Term, unless the Agreement is: (a) terminated earlier as provided in Section 7.2; or (b) extended for a new one year term.
-Upon completion of the Initial Term the Agreement shall automatically renew for additional one (1) year terms (each a “Renewal Term”) unless either party gives notice in writing to the other of non-renewal at least sixty (60) days prior to the expiration of the then-current term.
+7.1 This Agreement shall commence on the Effective Date and shall remain in effect for the Initial Term, and unless the Agreement is terminated earlier as provided in Section 7.2; shall automatically renew for additional one (1) year terms (each a “Renewal Term”) unless either party gives notice in writing to the other of non-renewal at least sixty (60) days prior to the expiration of the then-current term.
 The Initial Term, together with all Renewal Terms shall be the “Term”.

 7.2 Either party may terminate this Agreement after written notice of a material breach by the other party as provided below, subject to a thirty (30) day cure period.
 If the breaching party has failed to cure the breach within thirty (30) days after the receipt by the breaching party of written notice of such breach, the non‑breaching party may give a second written notice to the breaching party immediately terminating the Agreement.